Parent dialogues: antiracist practice and pedagogy

 Stamped: Racism, Antiracism, and You.
 A Remix of the National Book Award-Winning Stamped from the Beginning, Jason Reynolds and Ibram X. Kendi

 Come ready to discuss this book, required summer reading for Gordon's faculty, staff, and seventh and eighth grades, and learn about the foundation of antiracist practice.
-We will have a brief presentation, followed by small break out groups facilitated by Gordon faculty and administration and parents from Gordon's Parents of Students of Color group and the Antiracist Working Group for White Parents.
-Gordon seventh and eighth graders will participate in this discussion.
+We will have a brief presentation, followed by small break out groups facilitated by Gordon faculty and administration and parents from Gordon's Parents of Students of Color group and the Antiracism Working Group for White Parents.

 Wednesday, November 18th at 6:30pm